Terrific lesser-known places near comfy, friendly B&Bs

 1-5 Take Torch Lake Bed and Breakfast, for example.
 Innkeeper Deb Cannon says, “I can have guests skydiving by noon and parasailing by 3.”
 Or riding in a helicopter, gliding in a hot-air balloon or windsurfing.
 You can even arrive by your own float plane — see above photo — to her inn on the north end of Torch Lake.
 And that’s just the list of airborne activities.
 Deb knows people.

 6 At Always a Holiday Bed and Breakfast in East Tawas, innkeeper Brenda Hawkins is excited about being able to recommend a new restaurant.
 (New eateries don’t come along often in an area with only 4,500 residents.)
-The Boathouse Beer Co. & Boozery, overlooking Tawas Bay, had more than 300 five-star reviews before its official grand opening May 18.
+The Boathouse Beer Co. & Boozery, overlooking Tawas Bay, had more than 300 five-star reviews before its official grand opening on May 18.

 Take some paths less traveled